– Collaboration & Partnership for a Better World –

 Regional Centre of Expertise on Education for Sustainable Development

-An exciting new project is a UN initiated platform for transformative learning initiatives in Uppsala, a so called “Regional Centre of Expertise on Education for Sustainable Development.”
+CEMUS is recognized by the United Nations University as a hub and platform to catalize and promote transformative learning initiatives in Uppsala, called “Regional Centre of Expertise on Education for Sustainable Development.”
 This will continue to be developed within the Uppsala centre for sustainable development in collaboration with a wide collection of societal actors and organizations.
-The work to further develop the platform will continue throughout 2015, and involvement from everyone interested is mos welcome..
+The work to further develop the platform is continued, and involvement from everyone interested is most welcome..

 Matariki Network of Universities